-Deployment Image Servicing and Management (DISM) is a tool which is used to scan and fix the WIM store issues which can affect Windows system files.
-DISM is a command-line tool and used with the Administrative privileges which mean normal users can not use it.
+Deployment Image Servicing and Management (DISM) is a tool that is used to scan and fix the WIM store issues which can affect Windows system files.
+DISM is a command-line tool and used with the Administrative privileges which means normal users can not use it.
 It can run currently running Windows operating system files as well as

 .vhdx files.
 Dism can be run in MS-DOS or PowerShell without a problem.

 Dism Command Requires Elevated Permissions (Administrator Mode)

 Before using Dism we need to know that Dism requires Administrative privileges.
 For example, when we try to get help information with the

 /? we will get

 Error: 740 Elevated permissions are required to run DISM..
 So we will start the MS-DOS terminal with Administrative privileges in normal user desktop.

 Start Menu like below and then right-click to the